hardik-dadhich/portfolio-nextjs/content/blog/how-corporate-ladder-works-in-amazon.md

+---
+title: The Hidden Reality of Amazon's Corporate Ladder: Performance vs Politics
+date: '2025-12-19'
+author: Hardik Dadhich
+summary: The Harsh Reality and basically how you can grow in corporate world, tips and tricks.
+tags:
+  - Next.js
+  - TypeScript
+  - corporate
+  - Amazon ladder
+slug: building-nextjs-portfolio
+---

 # The Hidden Reality of Amazon's Corporate Ladder: Performance vs Politics

 *A candid look at how corporate politics shapes careers at one of the world's largest tech companies*